Mangopay/cardregistration-js-kit/README.md

 Running the demo
 -------------------------------------------------
 There is a simple PHP demo code included that shows how to use the kit.
-The demo page requires MangoPaySDK class to do the server-side work.
-Make sure that [MangoPay PHP SDK](https://github.com/MangoPay/mangopay2-php-sdk) is accessible to the demo page.
+The demo page requires MANGOPAY SDK class to do the server-side work.
+Make sure that [MANGOPAY PHP SDK](https://github.com/MangoPay/mangopay2-php-sdk) is accessible to the demo page.

 Unit Tests
 -------------------------------------------------